Metabolism is the chemical process your body uses to transform the food you eat into the fuel that keeps you alive.

-- a missing enzyme or vitamin that is necessary for an important chemical reaction
+- a missing enzyme or vitamin that’s necessary for an important chemical reaction

 - abnormal chemical reactions that hinder metabolic processes

-- disease in the liver, pancreas, endocrine glands or other organs involved in metabolism
+- a disease in the liver, pancreas, endocrine glands, or other organs involved in metabolism

 - nutritional deficiencies

 In type 1 diabetes, the T cells attack and kill beta cells in the pancreas, the cells that produce insulin.
-Over time, a lack of insulin can cause nerve and kidney damage, eyesight impairment, and increased risk of heart and vascular disease.
+Over time, a lack of insulin can cause:

 Hundreds of inborn errors in metabolism (IEM) have been identified, and most are extremely rare.
-However, it is estimated that IEM collectively affects 1 in every 1,000 infants.
+However, it’s estimated that IEM collectively affects 1 in every 1,000 infants.
 Many of these disorders can only be treated by limiting dietary intake of the substance or substances the body cannot process.

 The more common types of nutritional and metabolic disorders include:

 Metabolic disorders are highly complex and rare.
-Even so, they are the subject of ongoing research, which is also helping scientists to better understand the underlying causes of more common problems such as lactose, sucrose, and glucose intolerance, and the overabundance of certain proteins.
+Even so, they’re the subject of ongoing research, which is also helping scientists to better understand the underlying causes of more common problems such as lactose, sucrose, and glucose intolerance, and the overabundance of certain proteins.